-Includes the loan types: Loans to cooperatives, Processing and marketing, and Farm-related business.
-Purchased credit impaired loans.
+$[] Includes the loan types: Loans to cooperatives, {\it Processing and marketing, and Farm-related business}.$

+^{}Purchased credit impaired loans.

 A restructuring of a debt constitutes a troubled debt restructuring (TDR) if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider.
-The following tables present additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
-There were no new TDRs that occurred during the three months ended March 31, 2021.
+The following table presents additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
+There were no new TDRs that occurred during the three and six months ended June 30, 2021 and the three months ended June 30, 2020.